• English

 Other relatives may only be granted a residence permit in exceptional cases.

-It is the Swedish Migration Agency that processes your application for residence permit and makes a decision about your application.
+It is the Swedish Migration Agency that processes your application for residence permit and takes a decision about your application.
 For a full description of what rules apply, please check the Swedish Migration Agency's website.

-EU/EEA citizens and their family members
+Citizens of EU/EEA and their family members

 • If you are an EU/EEA citizen, you register your right of residence with the Swedish Tax Agency (Skatteverket) in Sweden.
-For more information about the procedure, please visit the Swedish Tax Agency's website.